shadibarakat/shadibarakat.github.io/README.md

 # shadibarakat.github.io

-###Education
+Education
-College of Staten Island
+B.S., Computer Science | College of Staten Island (2021 - Present)
-Pursuing a bachelors in Computer Science

-####Work Experience
+NIA Community Services
-NIA community services Instructor
+Instructor
-Teach students in an after-school program the basics of computer science.
+•	Teach students in an after-school program the basics of computer science.
-Instruct classes of 10-20 students the beginning steps of coding in C++
+•	Instruct classes of 10-20 students the beginning steps of coding in C++ (2021 - Present)

-#####PROJECTS
-Tic-Tac-Toe Game: Developed a command-line based Tic Tac Toe game in Python that supports two-player gameplay and includes a simple AI opponent for single-player mode.
-The project involved implementing game logic to handle win conditions, draw scenarios, and input validation, ensuring a smooth and error-free user experience.
-I applied modular design principles by organizing the code into functions for game initialization, player input, board display, and status checks.
-The game provides clear instructions and a visually distinct game board in the terminal, enhancing the overall user experience.
-Additionally, I used Git for version control to manage and track code changes efficiently.
+Alpha Prime Tech
+•	Acquired and utilized programming languages and frameworks, including HTML, HTML5, Jaca, JavaScript, and CSS, with additional React, Node.js, TypeScript, and SQL expertise.
+(April 2024 - June 2024)
+•	Developed robust websites from the ground up, including a personal portfolio, a calculator, and a restaurant website.

+Certificates
+Crash Course in Python: 50-hour course that provides a fast-paced introduction to Python programming.
+Learn Python from scratch and gain hands-on experience through interactive exercises and assignments.
+The course covers fundamental programming concepts, data structures, Python libraries, and practical applications, equipping learners with the skills to tackle real-world programming challenges. https://coursera.org/share/4d738f32ab9b1c05ab73f39b57f79db6

+Full Stack Web Development with Cloud
+Received a certificate of completion.
+Completed a comprehensive introduction to HTML, HTML5, Java, CSS, JavaScript, Typescript, SQL, React, Node, and APIs, gaining hands-on experience in fundamental programming concepts, data structures, and Web Development.
+Developed practical skills through interactive exercises and assignments, enhancing my ability to tackle real-world programming challenges.